GenericMappingTools/gmt/doc/rst/source/tutorial/session-3.rst

 #.
 We can set up a clip path so that only the contours in the constrained region will show.

 Here we have only time to explore the latter approach.
-The :doc:`mask` module can read the same preprocessed data and set up a contour mask based on the data distribution.
-Once the clip path is activated we can contour the final grid; we finally deactivate the clipping with a second call to :doc:`mask`.
+The :doc:`/mask` module can read the same preprocessed data and set up a contour mask based on the data distribution.
+Once the clip path is activated we can contour the final grid; we finally deactivate the clipping with a second call to :doc:`/mask`.
 Here's the recipe:

    ::